roie9876/NSXT-VMworld2019/Part 4/README.md

 ![](2019-10-25-17-17-48.png)

-As you can see the frontend.lab.local send to frontend pool
+The user sends traffic to URL: frontend.lab.local which hit the L7 Ingress in NSX LB.
+Then the NSX LB re-write this request and sends it to the K8s frontend pool.